 Depression is soaring among adolescent males.

-Instead — after a lifetime being told boys don’t cry — they appear angry, oppositional, self-destructive, or maybe even violent.
+Instead — after a lifetime being told boys don’t cry — they appear angry, oppositional, self-destructive, or maybe violent.
+Sometimes, they simply pretend everything is fine.

 STUCKNESS & DEPRESSION

-Stuckness is a recurring theme in much of my work as a therapist, but is be especially relevant with depressed adolescent guys.
-I define stuckness as an unwillingness or inability to do anything differently.
+Stuckness is a recurring theme in much of my work as a therapist, but can be especially relevant with depressed adolescent guys.
+I define Stuckness as an unwillingness or inability to do anything differently.
 In other words, the teen can’t or won’t change.

 Additionally, can’t and won’t are likely to perpetuate each other.
 Teens who believe they can’t make change are unlikely to be motivated to try.
 Teens who are unmotivated to change probably won’t be receptive to new skills.